 What is Sciatica?

 The sciatic nerve carries out two basic functions, namely motor (movement) functions and sensory (feeling) functions.
-When the nerve is compressed, the symptoms are called sciatica.
-Aside from sharp shooting pain, symptoms such as loss of reflexes, weakness and numbness are often present when both its motor and sensory functions are imparied.
+Sciatica happens when the nerve is compressed.
+Aside from sharp shooting pain, symptoms such as loss of reflexes, weakness and numbness are often present when both its motor and sensory functions are impaired.

 One common cause of sciatica is a herniated disc or “slipped disc”.
 The herniated disc protrudes and places pressure on the nerve root which connects to the sciatic nerve.